IntensiCode/flutternoid/README.md

 There are a few bugs with the ball and enemies.
 Not really game breaking.
 You can always just quit and restart at the same level.

-The audio lag is annoying, however.
-It's much better in the desktop version.
-But I'll try to fix the web version, too.
-This is probably the only major/primary open task atm.

-I have some ideas for how to add Revenge Of DOH levels.
-But probably won't have time.

 ### Credits

 #### Graphics